 Huge clash breaks out between BJP, Congress workers at a restaurant launch event in Bhopal

-Bhopal, Jan 19: Huge clash broke out between BJP and Congress workers in Bhopal, Madhya Pradesh on Sunday evening during launch of a restaurant.
+Bhopal, Jan 19: Huge clash broke out between BJP and Congress workers in Bhopal, Madhya Pradesh on Sunday evening during the launch of a restaurant.

 On Sunday, as per a video by news agency ANI a huge scuffle broke out between BJP and Congress workers at a launch of a restaurant in Bhopal.